NewcastleRSE-Training/git-ultra-novice/_episodes/10-pull-requests.md

 ~~~
 {: .output}

-Next use nano to edit the file for your chosen country.
+Next use nano to edit the file for your chosen country, and add a National Dish.
 ~~~
 $ nano <MyCountry>.md
 $ cat <MyCountry>.md